Guidance Towards Painting

 Emulsion paints dry quickly and are washable, stain resistant and durable.
-They give smoother finish.
+They give a smoother finish.
 Distempers are available in dry and oil-bound varieties.
 They are more popular for lower budget schemes.
-Oil paints take longer time to dry.
+Oil paints take a longer time to dry.
 Wooden and other metal surfaces are not treated with wall paints.
 Normally these are treated with Enamel paints.
 Polishing of wooden surfaces and high-end metallic finishes are not dealt with in this article.

-Before starting the painting work, do the following:
+Before starting the painting work, do the following

 - Check the surface for ingress of dampness or water, including seepage.

 - Properly pack gaps between walls and beam joints.

 - Ensure proper curing of masonry walls before taking up the plastering work.

 - Ensure proper curing of the plastered surface.

 - Use water-proofing admixture while plastering of walls falling under high moisture zone.

 - Remove loose patch of plaster if any and re-plaster with care.
 Plastering layer after drying should not sound hollow when tapped.

 - Ensure walls are fully dry before taking up any painting work.